lucas-nelson-uiuc/tidy_tools/docs/index.md

 ---

+## Key Features

+- **Functional**: Packages verbose queries into iterative, declarative expressions.
+- **Feature-Rich**: Extends the DataFrame API to include user-friendly features.
+- **Experimental**: Continuously finding new ways of improving PySpark workflows.

+---

 ## Philosophy

-The goal of Tidy Tools is to provide an extension of the PySpark DataFrame API that:
+The goal of Tidy Tools is to provide an extension of the PySpark DataFrame API that promotes declarative workflows.

-- Utilizes all available cores on your machine.
-- Optimizes queries to reduce unneeded work/memory allocations.
-- Handles datasets much larger than your available RAM.
-- A consistent and predictable API.
-- Adheres to a strict schema (data-types should be known before running the query).

-On top of the existing API, Tidy Tools provides recipes for converting PySpark expressions into tidy expressions.
+On top of the proposed API, Tidy Tools offers experimental solutions that cannot be *easily* replicated using the PySpark API.
+Continue reading to learn more.

 ---